moment/momentjs.com/docs/moment-timezone/01-using-timezones/08-getting-country-zones.md

 ["America/Adak", "America/Anchorage", ...
 "Pacific/Honolulu"]
 ```

-To get also offsets, pass `true` as 2nd parameter:
+To also get offsets, pass `true` as the 2nd parameter:

 ```js
 moment.tz.zonesForCountry('CN', true);
 ```

-it returns array of objects with name and offset:
+In this case, it returns an array of objects with the zone's name and its offset for the **current date and time**.

 ```js
 [